 Categories:Condiment Hints & Tips Condiments - Sauces - Butters - Relishes - Jam and Jelly Recipe Cooking Lessons - Cooking 101 French

 Creme Fraiche is pronounced “krem fresh.”
-It is a thick and smooth heavy cream with a wonderfully rich and velvety texture.
-Creme Fraiche is widely used in France, where the cream is unpasteurized and contains the “friendly” bacteria necessary to thicken it naturally.
+It is a thick and smooth heavy cream with a wonderfully rich and velvety texture that is widely used in France, where the cream is unpasteurized and contains the “friendly” bacteria necessary to thicken it naturally.

-Since creme fraiche does not curdle when boiled, it is the ideal thickener for many sauces and soups.
+Since it does not curdle when boiled, it is the ideal thickener for many sauces and soups.
 Vegetables (particularly potatoes) benefit from a dollop of it.
 It is also delicious on fresh fruit, cakes, cobblers, and puddings.

-Commercial creme fraiche is quite expensive, so the homemade version is a life saver.
+Commercial ones are quite expensive, so the homemade version is a life saver.

 Check out Linda’s Butters, Condiments, Sauces, Relish and Jelly Recipes for more great cooking ideas.